tmtsoftware/esw-ts/docs/src/main/technical/sequencer-service.md

 To change Sequencer state to `Online`, `SequencerService` provides `goOnline` method which returns `Promise<GoOnlineResponse>`.
-If Sequencer is in any state but `InProgress`, then an `Ok` response gets returned (if `goOnline` handler gets executed successfully).
+If Sequencer is in any state but `Running`, then an `Ok` response gets returned (if `goOnline` handler gets executed successfully).
 Otherwise, a `GoOnlineHookFailed` response gets returned.
-Although, if Sequencer is in `InProgress` state, then an `Unhandled` response gets returned.
+Although, if Sequencer is in `Running` state, then an `Unhandled` response gets returned.

 Type definitions for `goOnline` method used can be found @extref[here](ts-docs:interfaces/clients.sequencerservice.html#goonline)